nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 # Broker

-> Eclipse Mosquitto is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
+> Eclipse Mosquitto is an open-source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
 Mosquitto is lightweight and is suitable for use on all devices from low power single board computers to full servers. ([Eclipse Mosquitto](https://mosquitto.org/))

 Message brokers are a method of intra-application communication, MQTT makes use of a publish/subscribe model for application communication.
-In this model different applications, or clients, are able to publish messages to a topic which can then be picked up and operated on by any other applications that are subscribed to the topic
+In this model different applications, or clients, can publish messages to a topic which can then be picked up and operated on by any other applications that are subscribed to the topic

 ## Setting Up the Broker